Boeing to invest $20 million in Virgin Galactic

-LOS ANGELES (AP) — Boeing plans to invest $20 million in Virgin Galactic as the space tourism company nears its goal of launching passengers on suborbital flights.
+LOS ANGELES (AP) — Boeing plans to invest $20 million in Virgin Galactic, looking at possibilities beyond the space tourism company’s immediate goal of launching passengers on suborbital flights as early as next year.

 The companies announced the investment Tuesday, saying they will work together on broadening commercial access to space and transforming global travel technologies.

-Virgin Galactic CEO George Whitesides says the company is projecting commercial flights by mid-2020.
+Virgin Galactic has not announced a specific date for beginning commercial flights but Whitesides said the company is projecting that by mid-2020.

 Virgin Galactic announced in July it intends to go public through a merger with Social Capital Hedosophia Holdings Corp.